jay-j/Cezm/notes.md

 - Hints for certain key values (user, dependent_on, mel_color...)
 - Export huge png option
 - put comments in the code
-- Resolution finer than 1 week.
+- Resolution finer than 1 day.
 Weekend vs. weekday scheduling.
 - Holidays.
 - Marking of tasks as completed or not
 - Highlighting critical path